ADHD Personal Hygiene

 ADHD and Personal Hygiene: FAQs (Frequently Asked Questions)

-What ADHD traits can make it hard for some people with ADHD to maintain personal cleanliness?
+Which ADHD traits can make it hard to maintain personal hygiene?

 Share this article on Social Media